Knowledgeable Attorneys Helping Victims of Dog Bites in Western Pennsylvania

 Work with a trusted personal injury law firm in the Pittsburgh area

-After a dog bite causes injury to you or a loved one, call the experienced personal injury attorneys at western Pennsylvania’s Bowers & Fawcett, LLC.
+After a dog bite causes injury to you or a loved one, call the experienced personal injury attorneys at western Pennsylvania’s Bowers Fawcett & Hurst, LLC.
 Set up your free initial consultation by calling 724-266-0290 or contacting us online.
 Our office is conveniently located in Ambridge, just outside Pittsburgh, and you only pay attorney fees if you recover damages for your injuries.